 Reading the Adesto RM25C family via the Serial Data Output (SDO) pin requires the following sequence: First the CS line is pulled low to select the device; then the READ op-code is transmitted via the SDI line, followed by the address to be read (A15-A0).
 Although not all 16 address bits are used, a full 2 bytes of address must be transmitted to the device.
-For the 256 Kb device, only address A0 to A14 are used; the rest are don't cares and must be set to "0".

 Once the read instruction and address have been sent, any further data on the SDI line will be ignored.
 The data (D7-D0) at the specified address is then shifted out onto the SDO line.
-If only one byte is to be read, the \overline{CS} line should be driven high after the byte of data comes out.
+If only one byte is to be read, the $\overline{CS}$ line should be driven high after the byte of data comes out.
 This completes the reading of one byte of data.

-The READ sequence can be automatically continued by keeping the CS low.
+The READ sequence can be automatically continued by keeping the $\overline{\text{CS}}$ low.
 At the end of the first data byte the byte address is internally incremented and the next higher address data byte will be shifted out.
 When the highest address is reached, the address counter will roll over to the lowest address (00000), thus allowing the entire memory to be read in one continuous read cycle.
 The READ sequence is shown in Figure 9-5.